How to Become an Electrician: 6 Basic Steps to Journeyman Status

 Of course, pay often varies significantly from region to region.
-For example, the highest median wages in the nation were in Alaska, New York, Hawaii, Illinois, and New Jersey.
-In those states, the median pay ranged from $33.14 per hour to $38.18 per hour.4
+For example, the highest average wages in the nation were in Alaska, Hawaii, Illinois, New York, and the District of Columbia.
+In those regions, the average pay ranged from $34.59 per hour to $39.23 per hour.4

 Also, keep in mind that electrician apprentices usually start out at about 30 to 50 percent of a typical full wage.
 As they acquire more skills and expertise, they gradually earn pay raises.